 The entire Board is responsible for the selection and approval of candidates for appointment to the Board.
-There has been no activity in relation to selection or appointment of new Directors during the year.
-The Board recognizes the growing emphasis placed on criteria such as diversity and gender but continues to believe that appointees should be selected primarily on the basis of a full, balanced range of criteria considered to be key to the management of the Group, without any forced emphasis.
+Mr A E Bude was selected as a senior non-executive Director during the year based on his wide experience in property law and appointed to the Board on 25 November 2014.
+The Board recognises the growing emphasis placed on criteria such as diversity and gender but continues to believe that appointees should be selected primarily on the basis of a full, balanced range of criteria considered to be key to the management of the Group, without any forced emphasis.